 You can find an example R script for creating charts with TASO styling on our GitHub.
 R is a widely used statistical software among researchers and data analysis.
 You can also find useful resources for data visualisation in R in the R resources section.

-The font for the charts is Arial (or URW DIN if you have access).
+The fonts for the charts are Neuton for the header and Barlow for all other text.
 Ensure that font sizes always remain readable.
 If there is text you must include but you are finding it is too small, consider how you can redesign the chart.
 For annotations and data labels, if you are to use bolding or italics, use them with purpose.

 The title should normally be an active title that conveys the key takeaway and should always be the largest text on the page.